Table Of Contents

 • Increase deployment cycles by reducing churn.

-• Reduce the length of code to minimize software complexity and errors in lines of code.
+• Reduce code length to minimize software complexity and errors per line of code.

 • Rearchitect a specific feature for increased profitability.

-Each of these goals will require a metric or set of metrics to measure your progress towards achieving the goal.
+Each of these goals will require a metric or set of metrics to measure your progress toward achieving it.
 What KPIs should you measure for each goal?
 How do you measure the right engineering KPIs for each purpose?

 The Cloud Cost Playbook

 A lot of engineers feel metrics are unfair.
 “Software development cannot be quantified”, they might say.
-However, often they really mean using metrics like “business value”, “story points”, “tickets”, and “lines of code” to judge software engineers’ productivity is neither accurate nor fair.
+However, often they really mean using metrics like “business value”, “story points”, “tickets”, and “lines of code” to judge software engineers’ productivity, which is neither accurate nor fair.

 The following seven characteristics will help you find the right metrics to track and measure.